 Burnout-related obstacles to effective healthcare can have more serious implications than decreased patient satisfaction.
 The U.S. Department of Health and Human Services and the Agency for Healthcare Research and Quality determined that between 9 and 10 percent of deaths in the United States can be attributed to medical error.
 Though many of these deaths may be the result of systemic issues and poor protocols, burnout is a factor that should not be ignored.
 Medical staff experiencing full-blown burnout are twice as likely to make mistakes.

 The combination of dissatisfied patients and medical error of course leads to allegations of malpractice.
 The NIH has discovered that burnout is directly correlated to malpractice claims.
 In fact, the odds of being named in a suit increase by a whopping 17% when burnout is a factor.
 These avoidable cases overload the budget, increasing costs of insurance and requiring expensive, sometimes extended, litigation.
 These costs can become prohibitive for medical professionals working as independent contractors or those hoping to open smaller practices.

 Medical professionals can combat burnout by becoming more self-aware and addressing symptoms directly.
 Work/life balance is essential, as are efforts to connect with other medical workers, developing personal support systems and finding ways to increase meaning and purpose in their work.
 Organizations can address burnout by creating a more positive work environment, streamlining schedules and reducing administrative responsibilities.
 The simplest way to effect those changes may be to add a locum tenens practitioner on an as-needed basis to combat overload and assist with the most challenging cases.
-The use of medical recruitment companies and healthcare staffing agencies, well-versed in signs and symptoms of burnout, may be a good choice as a preventative measure when hiring medical staff.
+The use of medical recruitment companies or a physician recruiter, well-versed in signs and symptoms of burnout, may be a good choice as a preventative measure when hiring medical staff.